kostaskougios/spi/diExample/README.md

 Now the `AccountService` test has to use a SparkSession to be tested but the tests have to only test if the data are fetched and joined correctly.
-The actual money transfer logic is delegated to the domain class and doesn't have to be retested:
+The actual money transfer logic is delegated to the domain class and doesn't have to be retested because it is already tested as part of `AccountTest`:

 ```scala
 class AccountServiceTest extends AbstractDiSuite